Explore an island that has a rich history

-Tickets are sold at R320 for adults and R180 for all children under the age of 18.
-The three and a half hour tour includes a return trip across Table Bay, a visit to the Maximum Security Prison, interaction with an ex-political prisoner and a 45 minute bus tour with a guide providing commentary.
+The three and a half hour tour includes a return trip across Table Bay, a visit to the Maximum Security Prison, interaction with an ex-political prisoner and a 45-minute bus tour with a guide providing commentary.
 Concession rates to schools and disadvantaged groups are also considered on application to the Education and Marketing departments respectively.

 Getting to the V&A Waterfront from the airport

 Robben Island is accessed by ferries which depart from the Nelson Mandela Gateway at the V&A Waterfront.
 The ferries leave at 9am, 11am and 1pm (winter); 9am, 11am, 1pm and 3pm (summer), weather permitting.
 The ferry ride is half an hour each way.

 Transport to and around the V&A Waterfront

 Car parking is situated at convenient locations around the V&A Waterfront which provide direct access to the Nelson Mandela Gateway, with varying tariffs to suit the length of your stay.
 Catch a MyCiti Bus (Cape Town’s rapid bus service) at Breakwater Station.
 On weekdays it comes every 10 minutes during peak periods.
 Metered Sedan Taxis are available from a number of locations in the V&A Waterfront.